isabella-projects/company_crm/postman/README.md

-# Endpoint testing with Postman
+# API Endpoint testing with Postman configuration

--   Adjust the values as needed to test any endpoint
+-   By selecting import inside Postman, you can easily import the collections and test all the API Endpoints